kene111/SunfiTest/README.md

 ### Local Endpoint:

-http://127.0.0.1:8000/characters/ - This endpoint is used to obtain the characters.
-(GET) http://127.0.0.1:8000/characters/<str:id>/quotes/ -  This endpoint is used to obtain the quotes that belong to a character id.
-(GET) http://127.0.0.1:8000/register/ - This endpoint is used to signup.
-(POST) http://127.0.0.1:8000/login/ -  This endpoint is used for login.
-(POST) http://127.0.0.1:8000/characters/<str:id>/favorites/ - This endpoint is used by authenticated users to favorite a specific character.
-(POST) http://127.0.0.1:8000/characters/<str:char_id>/quotes/<str:quo_id>/favorites/ -  This endpoint is used by authenticated users to favorite a specific quote and character.
-(POST) http://127.0.0.1:8000/favorites/ - This endpoint is used to get all entities liked by the authenticated user.
+1) http://127.0.0.1:8000/characters/ - This endpoint is used to obtain the characters.
 (GET)
+2) http://127.0.0.1:8000/characters/<str:id>/quotes/ -  This endpoint is used to obtain the quotes that belong to a character id.
+(GET)
+3) http://127.0.0.1:8000/register/ - This endpoint is used to signup.
+(POST)
+4) http://127.0.0.1:8000/login/ -  This endpoint is used for login.
+(POST)
+5) http://127.0.0.1:8000/characters/<str:id>/favorites/ - This endpoint is used by authenticated users to favorite a specific character.
+(POST)
+6) http://127.0.0.1:8000/characters/<str:char_id>/quotes/<str:quo_id>/favorites/ -  This endpoint is used by authenticated users to favorite a specific quote and character.
+(POST)
+7) http://127.0.0.1:8000/favorites/ - This endpoint is used to get all entities liked by the authenticated user.
+(GET)
+8) http://127.0.0.1:8000/logout/ - This endpoint is used logout

 ###### Challenges:
 1) Deployment: